-The Company offers standard product warranties generally ranging from one to three years to its memory subsystem products customers, depending on the negotiated terms of any purchase agreements, and has no other post-shipment obligations or separately priced extended warranty or product maintenance contracts.
-These warranties require the Company to repair or replace defective product returned to the Company during the warranty period at no cost to the customer.
+We offer standard product warranties generally ranging from one to three years to our memory subsystem products customers, depending on the negotiated terms of any purchase agreements, and have no other post-shipment obligations or separately priced extended warranty or product maintenance contracts.
+These warranties require us to repair or replace defective product returned to us during the warranty period at no cost to the customer.
 Warranties are not offered on sales of component products.
-The Company records an estimate for warranty related costs at the time of sale based on its historical and estimated future product return rates and expected repair or replacement costs.
+We record an estimate for warranty related costs at the time of sale based on our historical and estimated future product return rates and expected repair or replacement costs.
 Estimated future warranty costs are recorded in the period in which the sale is recorded and are included in cost of sales in the consolidated statements of operations.